Facebook

 The origins of garlic

-Originating in middle-Asia and now widely cultivated across the globe, garlic has, across centuries and cultures, been celebrated for not only it’s culinary but also its medicinal properties.
-Legend states that cloves were fed to the pyramid building slaves of Egypt, as well as to the gladiators of Rome and the Olympians of Greece.
-It has been heralded as a cure for the great plagues, and, more recently, was used on the battle-front of world wars to prevent the infection of wounds.
+Originating in Middle-Asia and now widely cultivated across the globe, garlic has, across centuries and cultures, been celebrated for its culinary and medicinal properties.
+Legend states that cloves were fed to the pyramid-building enslaved people of Egypt, as well as to the gladiators of Rome and the Olympians of Greece.
+It has been heralded as a cure for the great plagues and, more recently, was used on the battle-front of world wars to prevent the infection of wounds.

-Scientific analysis has since provided clout to these claims, with studies suggesting that certain garlic-derived compounds have wide reaching and varied health benefits; ranging from the potential to reduce the risk of heart disease, 1,2,3 cancer 3,4 and nerve damage,1 to the treatment of genital herpes 1, 5 and UTI’s.
-6 As if it that weren’t enough to put garlic on a perennial pedestal, it is also a source of numerous vitamins – particularly C and B vitamins – as well as minerals including Phosphorous, Potassium and Selenium.1, 3
+Scientific analysis has since provided clout to these claims, with studies suggesting that certain garlic-derived compounds have wide-reaching and varied health benefits, ranging from the potential to reduce the risk of heart disease, 1,2,3 cancer 3,4 and nerve damage,1 to the treatment of genital herpes 1, 5 and UTI’s.
+6 As if it that wasn’t enough to put garlic on a perennial pedestal, it is also a source of numerous vitamins – particularly C and B vitamins – as well as minerals including Phosphorous, Potassium and Selenium.1, 3

-But just as it has been used as a medicine, garlic is enjoyed in food; whether it be in the dipping sauces of south East Asia, or a Venetian Vongole, there is hardly a major cuisine across the world in which garlic does not play a prominent role.
+But just as it has been used as a medicine, garlic is enjoyed in food; whether it be in the dipping sauces of South East Asia or a Venetian Vongole, there is hardly a cuisine in the world in which garlic does not play a prominent role.

 The science behind garlic's aroma

-Surprisingly, however, a raw bulb of garlic contains next to no allicin whatsoever; it is produced only when the bulb suffers from tissue damage (e.g. incurred through the process of chopping).
-At this point, the enzyme alliinase and the amino acid alliin, typically isolated from one another in separate compartments of the cell, come into contact and react, in doing so forming allicin.
+Surprisingly, however, a raw garlic bulb contains next to no allicin whatsoever; it is produced only when the bulb suffers from tissue damage (e.g. through chopping).
+At this point, the enzyme alliinase and the amino acid alliin, typically isolated from one another in separate cell compartments, come into contact and react, forming allicin.
 9, 10, 11

-Fun Fact: Allicin is garlic’s in-built insecticide, acting as a natural repellent against pests in the field.
-When a pest attacks, the tissue is damaged and allicin is produced (like it does in the kitchen).
+Fun Fact: Allicin is garlic’s built-in insecticide, acting as a natural repellent against pests in the field.
+When a pest attacks, the tissue is damaged, and allicin is produced (like in the kitchen).
 But rather than tasting delicious or curing an STI, allicin can be deadly for the attacking pest.

 Make the most of your clove